IRS Installment Agreement– Payment Plan For Tax Debt

 If you’re already on an IRS installment plan and you cannot make your next IRS installment payment, there’s a 30-day grace period.
 You can make a payment at any time during this 30 day grace period to keep your installment plan.
 After the 30-day grace period, the IRS can cancel your installment plan.
 In this event, you’ll have to ask the IRS to reinstate it — and this depends entirely on whether the IRS chooses to do so.

-An IRS installment program is not reported on your credit score, so it will not hurt or help your credit standing.
+An IRS installment program will not hurt or help your credit standing.
 However, it can help you avoid harm to your credit by helping you avoid bankruptcy or liens against you.
 If you attempt to restructure your debt through a bankruptcy or eliminate it outright, you’ll see significant damage to your credit score for years.
 If you get an IRS installment agreement (and pay it on time), you should see no adverse credit impact.